Tcwp LLC Sells 320 Shares of The Kraft Heinz Company (NASDAQ:KHC)

-Tcwp LLC lessened its position in shares of The Kraft Heinz Company (NASDAQ:KHC – Free Report) by 2.2% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 14,434 shares of the company’s stock after selling 320 shares during the period.
-Tcwp LLC’s holdings in Kraft Heinz were worth $486,000 as of its most recent filing with the Securities and Exchange Commission.
+Tcwp LLC lowered its position in The Kraft Heinz Company (NASDAQ:KHC – Free Report) by 2.2% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 14,434 shares of the company’s stock after selling 320 shares during the quarter.
+Tcwp LLC’s holdings in Kraft Heinz were worth $486,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also bought and sold shares of the company.
-Sound Income Strategies LLC grew its stake in Kraft Heinz by 436.2% in the 2nd quarter.
-Sound Income Strategies LLC now owns 740 shares of the company’s stock worth $26,000 after buying an additional 602 shares in the last quarter.
-Ancora Advisors LLC grew its stake in Kraft Heinz by 69.9% in the 1st quarter.
-Ancora Advisors LLC now owns 661 shares of the company’s stock worth $26,000 after buying an additional 272 shares in the last quarter.
-Sanctuary Wealth Management L.L.C. purchased a new position in Kraft Heinz in the 2nd quarter worth approximately $27,000.
-Riverview Trust Co purchased a new position in Kraft Heinz in the 3rd quarter worth approximately $27,000.
-Finally, Beacon Capital Management LLC grew its stake in Kraft Heinz by 49.0% in the 2nd quarter.
-Beacon Capital Management LLC now owns 876 shares of the company’s stock worth $31,000 after buying an additional 288 shares in the last quarter.
+A number of other hedge funds also recently modified their holdings of KHC.
+Sound Income Strategies LLC lifted its position in shares of Kraft Heinz by 436.2% in the 2nd quarter.
+Sound Income Strategies LLC now owns 740 shares of the company’s stock worth $26,000 after acquiring an additional 602 shares during the period.
+Ancora Advisors LLC lifted its position in shares of Kraft Heinz by 69.9% in the 1st quarter.
+Ancora Advisors LLC now owns 661 shares of the company’s stock worth $26,000 after acquiring an additional 272 shares during the period.
+Sanctuary Wealth Management L.L.C. bought a new stake in shares of Kraft Heinz in the 2nd quarter worth approximately $27,000.
+Riverview Trust Co bought a new stake in shares of Kraft Heinz in the 3rd quarter worth approximately $27,000.
+Finally, Beacon Capital Management LLC lifted its position in shares of Kraft Heinz by 49.0% in the 2nd quarter.
+Beacon Capital Management LLC now owns 876 shares of the company’s stock worth $31,000 after acquiring an additional 288 shares during the period.
 Institutional investors own 75.39% of the company’s stock.

-In other Kraft Heinz news, CAO Lande Rashida La sold 13,238 shares of the firm’s stock in a transaction dated Friday, November 24th.
-The shares were sold at an average price of $35.00, for a total transaction of $463,330.00.
-Following the completion of the sale, the chief accounting officer now directly owns 153,494 shares in the company, valued at approximately $5,372,290.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-1.40% of the stock is currently owned by corporate insiders.
+In other Kraft Heinz news, CAO Lande Rashida La sold 13,238 shares of Kraft Heinz stock in a transaction dated Friday, November 24th.
+The stock was sold at an average price of $35.00, for a total transaction of $463,330.00.
+Following the transaction, the chief accounting officer now directly owns 153,494 shares in the company, valued at $5,372,290.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 1.40% of the company’s stock.

-Kraft Heinz (NASDAQ:KHC – Get Free Report) last issued its quarterly earnings results on Wednesday, November 1st.
-The company reported $0.72 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.66 by $0.06.
-Kraft Heinz had a net margin of 11.00% and a return on equity of 7.63%.
-The company had revenue of $6.57 billion during the quarter, compared to analysts’ expectations of $6.70 billion.
-During the same period last year, the company posted $0.63 EPS.
-Kraft Heinz’s revenue was up 1.0% on a year-over-year basis.
-Equities research analysts anticipate that The Kraft Heinz Company will post 2.96 EPS for the current year.
+Kraft Heinz (NASDAQ:KHC – Get Free Report) last announced its quarterly earnings data on Wednesday, November 1st.
+The company reported $0.72 EPS for the quarter, beating analysts’ consensus estimates of $0.66 by $0.06.
+Kraft Heinz had a return on equity of 7.63% and a net margin of 11.00%.
+The firm had revenue of $6.57 billion for the quarter, compared to analyst estimates of $6.70 billion.
+During the same period last year, the company earned $0.63 EPS.
+The business’s quarterly revenue was up 1.0% compared to the same quarter last year.
+As a group, analysts expect that The Kraft Heinz Company will post 2.96 EPS for the current fiscal year.

 Kraft Heinz Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Friday, December 29th.
-Investors of record on Friday, December 1st were given a dividend of $0.40 per share.
-The ex-dividend date was Thursday, November 30th.
-This represents a $1.60 dividend on an annualized basis and a yield of 4.20%.
-Kraft Heinz’s dividend payout ratio (DPR) is currently 66.12%.
+The business also recently declared a quarterly dividend, which was paid on Friday, December 29th.
+Stockholders of record on Friday, December 1st were given a $0.40 dividend.
+The ex-dividend date of this dividend was Thursday, November 30th.
+This represents a $1.60 annualized dividend and a dividend yield of 4.20%.
+Kraft Heinz’s dividend payout ratio is currently 66.12%.

 About Kraft Heinz